You can follow us on matters related to your studies and careers, either on your computer and/or using the MeWe app!

 Summer Research Award Opportunity

 NSERC Undergraduate Summer Research Awards (USRA): Canada’s Natural Science and Engineering Research Council (NSERC) underwrites these prestigious awards to stimulate student interest in research and to help cultivate tomorrow’s scientists.
 USRAs involve independent research and are taken up in NSERC-funded laboratories.
 The awarding of USRAs is carried out internally through Queen’s Biology.
-The 2018-2019 application forms and details will be announced later this term.
+Requirements can be found at: https://biology.queensu.ca/academics/undergraduate/awards-opportunities/undergraduate-summer-research-awards-usra-nserc/

 Wondering who to speak to regarding lab work?